Fabiola-Eto/MULTIPLY-Initiative/METHODS.md

 ##	Building codelists across different clinical coding systems
 After codelists were built in Read v2, we developed codelists composed by three- and four-character codes of the International Classification of Diseases, tenth revision (ICD-10), which is the main coding system used in the context of the secondary health care.
 We also constructed OPCS-4 (Classification of Interventions and Procedures) codelists to identify any procedure or intervention applied in the secondary health care context related to the included LTC.
 These codelists types were built following two methods:
 1. Search for relevant medical terms for each condition using an ICD-10 dictionary;
-2. Cross-map the revised Read v2 codelists to their equivalent ICD-10 and OPCS-4 codes using constructed cross-mapping tables from lookup files and maps between different coding systems provided by the CPRD (medical.txt) and the UK Biobank (all_lkps_maps.xlsx), respectively.
+2. Cross-map the revised Read v2 codelists to their equivalent ICD-10 and OPCS-4 codes using constructed cross-mapping tables from lookup files and maps between different coding systems provided by the CPRD (medical.txt) and the UK Biobank (all_lkps_maps.xlsx) [11], respectively.

 Both methods were performed using R version 4.0.3.
 The functions used to search ICD-10 codes using medical terms and cross-map Read v2 codes to ICD-10 and OPCS-4 codes are available in the supplementary material.